Azure/acr/docs/Tasks/buildx/README.md

 | [azure-cli](<https://github.com/Azure/azure-cli>)            | 7m33s  | 5m59s  | 6m1s                        | 1m15s             |
 | [nodejs-docker-example](<https://github.com/buildkite/nodejs-docker-example>) | 1m59s  | 1m18s  | 1m14s                       | 52s               |

 As shown above, `docker buildx` is generally faster than `docker build` since `buildx` builds images concurrently with multi-stage Dockerfiles.
 To [build with cache](#build-with-cache), the first run of `buildx` is expected to be slower since there is no cache existing and it requires extra time to export caches.
-The subsequent run is expected to be faster depending on the existing valid caches.
+The subsequent run is expected to be faster, utilizing the existing caches.

 ## Run `buildx` in ACR Tasks